Skip to contents

 Conclusion

-It seems like Stata returns incorrect confidence intervals.
+It seems like Stata returns inaccurate confidence intervals.
 Predictions and standard errors returned in Stata are on the (transformed) response scale.
 Obviously, the confidence intervals are then computed by estimate +/- 1.96 * standard error, which may lead to confidence intervals that are out of reasonable bounds (e.g. above 1 or below 0 for predicted probabilities).

 The transformed estimate (on the response scale) is always between 0 and 1, and the same is true for the transformed standard errors.
 However, adding or subtracting approx. 2 * transformed SE to the transformed estimate does no longer ensure that the confidence intervals are within the correct range.